creature-time/docs/docs/avatar-base-guidelines.md

 layout: default
 ---

-# Avatar Base Guidelines
+# Workflow/Pipeline

-> [!CAUTION]
-> All edits should be one directional.

-> [!NOTE]
-> All steps should only happen previously before their successor.
+All edits should be one directional.
+All steps should only happen previously before their successor.
 Steps may be skipped for prototyping.

 | Step | Notes |
 | :---- | :---- |